Nelson University: Merger

 Nelson University began life as three separate Bible schools.
 The first, known as Southwestern Bible School, was established in 1927 in Enid, Oklahoma, under the leadership of P.C.
 Nelson.
 The second, Shield of Faith Bible Institute, was founded in Amarillo, Texas, in 1931 under the direction of Guy Shields.
 It included a Bible school, a grade school and a high school.
-The third, which was operated as Southern Bible College in connection with the Richey Evangelistic Temple, began in 1931 at Goose Creek, Texas (now Baytown), in 1931.
+The third, which was operated as Southern Bible College in connection with the Richey Evangelistic Temple, began in 1931 at Goose Creek, Texas (now Baytown).
 It was started by J. T. Little in Trinity Tabernacle and moved to Houston in 1933.
 The school's name was then changed to Southern Bible Institute.

 Discrimination law exception

 Nelson's handbook lists homosexuality as an offense for which a student can be expelled.
 In 2015, the university was granted an exception to Title IX, allowing it to discriminate against LGBT students for religious reasons.
 In 2016, the organization Campus Pride ranked the college among the worst schools in Texas for LGBT students.
 Nelson University responded to the negative ranking by saying that the anti-LGBT student policy is clearly articulated to prospective students before they attend.

-In 2008, three members of LGBT rights group Soulforce were arrested for trying to start a protest on campus.